Otzma Yehudit: Controversies

 In December 2012, Otzma LeYisrael ran an ad campaign on billboards and bus advertisements that included words in Arabic such as "equality" and "taxes".
 One of the signs was banned by the Israeli Central Elections Committee on the ground that the ad was seen as racist.
 The ad shows the Arabic word "loyalty" with the Hebrew caption "Because without duties, there are no rights".
 This ban was later reversed by the Supreme Court of Israel.
 Aryeh King, a Ma'ale HaZeitim resident, ran as number four on the party list for the 2013 Knesset elections.
 Later that year, he was elected into the Jerusalem municipal council, where he became Chairman of the Environment Committee, Deputy Chairperson of the Emergency and Security Committee, and a council member on the Regional Planning and Building Committee.
 While holding these positions, in January 2014, he distributed thousands of flyers to the Arab residents of Jerusalem asking them to leave the Land of Israel in exchange for a negotiated amount, due to the Jewish rights to the land, as written down in the Torah and acknowledged in the Koran.
 In the 2018 municipal elections, King's United party again won two seats in the Jerusalem Municipality.
+On 5 November 2023, Otzma Yehudit government minister Amihai Eliyahu was suspended from the Israeli cabinet for claiming that the use of nuclear weapons was "one of the possibilities" when discussing Israel's options in its ongoing military action in the Gaza Strip.

 Ein L'zion Project

 On 14 January 2018, the party announced its plan to catch individuals throwing rocks at Jews in the West Bank, and to seek prosecution of the rock-throwers after submitting evidence to the police.
 The party planned to film evidence through the use of drones piloted by trained volunteers.
-Training volunteers, and buying the drones, was paid via a successful crowd-funding campaign.
+Training volunteers, and buying the drones, was paid via a successful crowdfunding campaign.
 On 31 January 2018, the party succeed in recording rock-throwers attacking Jewish youth who were planting trees at a Tu Bishvat festival.

 On 1 February 2019, during a stone-throwing incident outside the Adei Ad settlement during the unrest following a death in the village of al-Mughayyir the previous week, "over a hundred residents" of the village were photographed by an Otzma Yehudit photographer as part of the project, with the intention of handing it over to the IDF and the police, alongside an appeal to "liquidate the terrorist nest" of the neighboring village.